sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 | `prod`                   | `trusted`                | `loc-prod\loc-prod-trusted`  |
 | `prod`                   | `dmz`                    | `loc-prod\loc-prod-dmz`      |

-Of course, you can nest or rather separate similarly for subnets, domains and as well the IdMs.
+Of course, you can nest or, rather separate, similarly the Subnets, Domains and as well the IdMs.
 This, of course, depends very much on your specific needs.

 Lastly, we need to talk about Subnets.
 These, again, highly depend on your very specific use case.
 In my environment, this is obviously pretty easy.
 I don't have any zones inside a stage, they are all the same.
 Let's continue using the example.

-We see in the above table that we have a `trusted` and an untrusted zone per stage.
+We see in the above table that we have a `trusted` and an `dmz` zone per stage.
 These zones can obviously contain multiple Subnets per zone.
 If you recall, I wrote above that in this fictional scenario all networks would be `/24` networks.
 This makes the naming of the Subnets pretty easy and could look for instance something like this:

 | Stage                    | Zone                     | Subnet  Address              |  Subnet Name                     |
 | :----------------------- | :----------------------- | :--------------------------- | :---------------------------     |